maphew/zadam-trilium-wiki/Note navigation.md

-# Note navigation

-Trilium has good support for fast navigation between notes.
+One of the Trilium's goals is to provide fast and comfortable navigation between notes.

 ## Backwards and forward